Computational Geometry

 One may also consult the books

-Course requirements: Final exam and five assignments during the semester (see above).
+Course requirements: Final in-class exam and five assignments during the semester (see above).

 Assignments will be graded and will comprise part (about 20 percent) of the final grade.